danialkhan149/DB_LibraryManagementSystem/README.md

 * Open `SQL_Scripts.sql` file in SQL Server
 * Run all queries to create all tables and insert sample data
 * For Checking CRUD Queries:
   Open `CRUD_Queries.sql` file in SQL Server and connect to the `libraryDB` Database.
-From there, you can run different CRUD queries.
+There are two kinds of CRUD Queries: Simple CRUD Queries and Stored Procedures
+  To check stored Procedures, run the procedures first and then run the EXEC commands.